|Click to Watch Video|

 You might think that this book is difficult to read, but just like the multiple and repeated cycles that appear like motifs in a symphony, the writing is expertly controlled.
-It flows well for 544 pages of dense information, allowing for much previewing, subtle iteration, layering of themes and accumulation of impact, building up to Wagnerian crescendos worthy of such a Titanic subject.
+It flows well for 544 pages of dense information, allowing for much previewing, iteration, layering of themes and accumulation of impact, building up to crescendos worthy of a Titanic subject.
 The wealth of cultural, scientific, historical and literary knowledge in any one person is in itself astonishing- putting aside that Tarnas is a Harvard Professor of Psychology and Philosophy – but in addition to this there is the accumulation of 30 years of careful study of astrology.
-This is no mere sun-sign coffee table trivia, but the deepest, most profoundly psychological and penetrating set of insights into how planets align with historic processes, leaving their unmistakable stamp upon events.
-It is rare that such a book comes along and dares to describe the ‘whole’ picture and at the same time revolutionise our previously limited ideas of history and our intimate place within its inexorable, archetypal evolution.
+This is no mere sun-sign coffee table trivia, but a profoundly psychological and penetrating set of insights into how planets align with historic processes, and how they leave an unmistakable stamp upon events.
+It dares to describe the ‘whole’ picture and at the same time revolutionise our previously limited ideas of history and our intimate place within its archetypal evolution.

 It starts by saying we have not been served well by the loss of meaning to the modern era.
 Tarnas points to a schism in our understanding of the universe, especially in the modern era.
 Meaning has become divorced from the world we live in.
 It often seems random, soulless, impersonal, where we are just cogs in arbitrary mechanical wheels.
 Shamans however, still understand that we are intimately connected to the ‘anima mundi’ or world soul, and astrology may just provide that vital missing link.
 Yet, until now it did not seem possible to rejoin ancient hermetic philosophies with a stark, random, god less, postmodernist universe which offers no shape or pattern to our lives.

-Tarnas is careful to emphasise that it works more subtlely as archetypal and dynamic energies that unfold and express themselves in diverse ways, depending on the circumstances.
+Tarnas is careful to emphasise that astrology works with subtlety as archetypal and dynamic energies unfold and express themselves in diverse ways depending on the circumstances.
 The same planetary influence can manifest quite differently, multiplying the possibilities and permutations.
 C.G.
 Jung talked of the need to discern ‘symbolic patterning’ in events, which is a skill that requires development for most of us.
 All ‘synchronicity’ suggests is that two things occurring together have a meaning, and are not just happenstance.
 Knowledge of the positions of planets in our natal charts, and of the transits and progressions,the alliance with our own inner archetypes can allow us to have a more creative approach to cyclical shifts and changes occurring now and over the next decade.
-You can obtain your chart from Cafe Astrology.
-It is worth taking the time to study.

-Tarnas’s grand breathtaking sweep of history/science/events is interlinked with the movements of planets.
-It underscores the old esoteric proverb ‘as above, so below’ of the Hermetic Philosophers.
+Tarnas’s sweep of history/science/events is interlinked with the movements of planets.
+It underscores the dictum ‘as above, so below’ of the Hermetic Philosophers.
 We ourselves are living out these archetypal patterns.
 The planets are not stuck out in space somewhere, but are alive in our own psyches as living dramas.
-He recognised that the extraordinary changes during the 1960s aligned closely with the only conjunction of Uranus (Prometheus) and Pluto (Dionysus) of the 20th century.
+He cites changes during the 1960s aligned closely with the only conjunction of Uranus (Prometheus) and Pluto (Dionysus) of the 20th century.
 The precision of these alignments can be mapped across centuries to evidence common traits – e.g for the Pluto Uranus transits, revolution and radical, cathartic transformation which are associated with those planets.
-This leads to the sense that a design is at work, awakening new strands in human behaviour, and how these developments work themselves out in history, aligns rather too neatly with the aspects and transits for other explanations to carry weight equal Tarnas’ proposition.
+This leads to the sense that a design is at work, awakening new strands in human behaviour, and how these developments work themselves out in history, aligns rather too neatly with the aspects and transits for other explanations to carry weight equal to Tarnas’ proposition.
 Our current social and cultural transformations in the second decade of the 21st century are an echo and final fruition of what erupted in the 1960s, and should give us clues into what may continue to develop.
-This suggests that the predictive power of astrology comes from understanding larger cycles, rather than merely ‘seeing’ the future.
-The impulse for radical change is still certainly on the cards, as we have witnessed in the past few years, in the growth of feminism, the overthrow of corrupt governments, the redress of social justice, progress for gay rights, eco-activism and technological advancements that exhibit increased global consciousness.
+This suggests that the predictive power of astrology comes from understanding larger cycles, rather than just ‘seeing’ the future.
+The impulse for radical change is still on the cards, as we have witnessed in the past few years in the growth of feminism, the overthrow of corrupt governments, the redress of social justice, progress for gay rights, eco-activism and technological advancements that exhibit increased global consciousness.

-In short there is a grandeur that inevitably emerges from this new ‘world view,’ this illuminated understanding that astrology and history are thoroughly enmeshed.
-We have shifted from the old heliocentric model too, and the spiral dynamic view of the universe is gaining force.
+In short, there is a breadth of vision that emerges from this new ‘world view,’ that recognises the weave of the fabric of astrology and history.
+We have shifted from the old heliocentric model too and the spiral dynamic view of the universe is gaining force.
 The universe can no longer be ‘flat’ or even ’round’ but a vortex, and one of many in a multi-verse.
-Tarnas’ does not touch on that, but his approach is delightfully cross-disciplinary in that it has managed to join quite a few dots across previously divided fields of study, from depth psychology (which was itself considered pseudo science only a hundred years ago) to astrology, from science to art, to make the previously fragmented picture we had of the world ‘whole’ again.
+Tarnas does not touch on that, but his approach is cross-disciplinary in that it has managed to join quite a few dots across often divided fields of study, from depth psychology (which was itself considered pseudo-science only a hundred years ago) to astrology, from science to art, to make the previously fragmented picture we had of the world ‘whole’ again.

 © Kieron Devlin, 2014